-Fevers generally go away within a few days.
-A number of over-the-counter medications lower a fever, but sometimes it's better left untreated.
-Fever seems to play a key role in helping your body fight off a number of infections.
+Medications can lower a fever, but sometimes it's better left untreated.
+Fever may play a role in helping your body fight off infections.

-Depending on what's causing your fever, additional fever signs and symptoms may include:
+Depending on what's causing a fever, other fever signs and symptoms may include:

-To check your or your child's temperature, you can choose from several types of thermometers, including oral, rectal, ear (tympanic) and forehead (temporal artery) thermometers.
+To take a temperature, you can choose from several types of thermometers, including oral, rectal, ear (tympanic) and forehead (temporal artery) thermometers.

 Fevers by themselves may not be a cause for alarm — or a reason to call a doctor.
 Yet there are some circumstances when you should seek medical advice for your baby, your child or yourself.

-An unexplained fever is greater cause for concern in infants and in children than in adults.
-Call your baby's doctor if your child is:
+A fever is a particular cause for concern in infants and toddlers.
+Call your baby's health care provider if your child is:

-There's probably no cause for alarm if your child has a fever but is responsive — making eye contact with you and responding to your facial expressions and to your voice — and is drinking fluids and playing.
+There's probably no cause for alarm if your child has a fever but is responsive.
+This means your child makes eye contact with you and responds to your facial expressions and to your voice.
+Your child may also be drinking fluids and playing.

-Call your child's doctor if your child:
+Call your child's health care provider if your child:

-Ask your child's doctor for guidance in special circumstances, such as a child with immune system problems or with a pre-existing illness.
+Ask your child's health care provider for guidance in special circumstances, such as a child with immune system problems or with a preexisting illness.

-Call your doctor if your temperature is 103 F (39.4 C) or higher.
+Call your health care provider if your temperature is 103 F (39.4 C) or higher.
 Seek immediate medical attention if any of these signs or symptoms accompanies a fever:

 Fever or elevated body temperature might be caused by:

-Children between the ages of 6 months and 5 years may experience fever-induced convulsions (febrile seizures), which usually involve loss of consciousness and shaking of limbs on both sides of the body.
+A febrile seizure may involve loss of consciousness, shaking of limbs on both sides of the body, eyes rolling back or body stiffness.
 Although alarming for parents, the vast majority of febrile seizures cause no lasting effects.